MilesONerd/closure-next/README.md

 npm install closure-next/core
 ```

-After installing, you can start using the library's features in your code.After installing, you can start using the library's features in your code.
+After installing, you can start using the library's features in your code.

 # Development